adesandr/MAD_Single/README.md

 # MAD_Single

-All files you need to build a sample Angle & Travel calculator using and arduino pro mini and an MPU 6050
+All files you need to build a sample Angle & Travel calculator using an arduino pro mini and an MPU 6050

 This version is a single control surface version using :